 Revenue Recognition - On May 28, 2014, the FASB issued ASU 2014-09-Revenue from Contracts with Customers (Topic 606), which provided new accounting guidance regarding revenue recognition, and is effective for annual periods beginning after December 15, 2017.
-The Company has not yet evaluated the impact of this new guidance on its consolidated financial statements.
+The Company has not yet evaluated the impact of this new guidance on its condensed consolidated financial statements.

 Debt Issue Costs - In April 2015, THE FASB issued ASU 2015-03, Interest - Imputation of interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 The amended guidance requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs is not affected by the amendments in this ASU.
-The amendments in this ASU are effective for financial statements issued for fiscal years beginning after December 15, 2015 and have been reflected in the accompanying condensed consolidated balance sheet.
+The amendments in this ASU are effective for financial statements issued for fiscal years beginning after December 15, 2015.
+Debt issue costs deducted from the carrying amount of the related debt liability in the accompanying consolidated condensed balance sheets were \$74,756 and \$99,396, respectively, as of March 31, 2017, and December 31, 2016.